US Naval Women's Reserve - The WAVES - World War II

 Women's Reserve Separation Information Pamphlet

 A job accomplished, a victory won.
-As WAVES have accepted their responsibilities as citizens in a nation at war, so may they contribute their efforts to the fullest in building a world at peace.
+As WAVES have accepted their responsibilities as citizens in a nation at war, so may they contribute their efforts to the fullest in building a peaceful world.
 Good luck and Godspeed.
-(1945P
+(1945)

 The Story of WAVES Recruit Training